 "In our home, we do things this way because..."
-The aim is to provide predictable and consistent parenting, including how technology is used.
+The aim is to provide predictable and consistent parenting and advice.

 Within this tool, I will refer to homes where adults find a way to work together for the benefit of their children as a healthy home environment.
 Unfortunately, this is not always possible.
 There are situations where adults are not able to find that place and yet share custody of their children.
 I will refer to this as poor family dynamics for want of a better term.